-The majority of our trails-20 miles, in fact-are paved and wide.
+The majority of our trails, are paved or gravel and wide.
 Some of our unpaved paths are gravel, and others that cut through woods and meadows are compact dirt or mown grass.
 Nearly all of our trails have no significant elevation gain.